mguid73/Larval-Oyster-CASE-RNA/Guidry_CASE-RNA-Analysis.md

 Then I uploaded it to KITT (via github) so I could use it in the same directory as the count matrixes.

 Just the gene_count_matrix.csv and the treatment_data.csv are needed for DESeq2.
 See the Rmarkdown file that is set for GitHub view for all Differential Expression analysis!

+Switch on over to R studio (on kitt server) and follow `Larval-Oyster-CASE-RNA/MG-DESeq2/DESeq2.Rmd`